CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ### Importer

+* Proposed role, though it's unclear if it is relevant for this document.
+(CPANSec-2024)
-May operate in any ecosystem or environment.
+* May operate in any ecosystem or environment.
-A role specifically used when a EU entity makes available software on the EU market, Is required to verify that the imported software is compliant with the EU Cyber Resilience Act according to it's Article 19.
+* A role specifically used when a EU entity makes available software on the EU market,
+* Is required to verify that the imported software is compliant with the EU Cyber Resilience Act according to it's Article 19.

 | Do | Field name                      | Required | Data type    | CycloneDX 1.6                                                         | SPDX 2.3 | Required by              |
 | -- | :------------------------------ | :------- | :----------- | --------------------------------------------------------------------- | -------- | ------------------------ |